-As the inflationary outlook began to recede, and considering the risk balance between expected growth and inflation expectations, the Board of Directors started to lower the policy rate, and decided to lower it by 25 bp in each of its meetings in December 2016 and February and March 2017, and 50 bp in its last meeting, placing it at its current 6.5% level (Graph 13).
+2017, and 50 bp in its April meeting, placing it at 6.5% (Graph 13).
 As convergence of inflation to the target set by the Central Bank continues, inasmuch as the economic data allows for it, the Board will define the pace for the reduction of the benchmark interest rate.